- 1 Top 5 TVs for RVers Reviewed

 - Some users complain of low sound quality.
 You can solve this by connecting a set of speakers to get your desired sound quality.

-The Proscan LED TV has a built-in DVD player and a screen display of 24 inches.
+The Proscan LED TV has a built-in DVD player for when you’re completely off-grid and a screen display of 24 inches.
 The TV is so easy to install that you can do it without a manual.
 It includes a remote control.

 - Has a one-year manufacturer’s warranty